What is a non-accredited investor?

 Crowdfunding for Non-Accredited Investors

 Crowdfunding is a way for people to pool money from a large number of investors to fund a project.
-It can be used to secure funds for any type of endeavour, including social projects or real estate, equity funding.
+It can be used to secure funds for any type of endeavor, including social projects or real estate, equity funding.

 The crowdfunding process starts with an idea that someone needs funding for.
 The idea is usually written on a campaign page that has details about the project, how much it will cost, and what the money would be used for.
 People start donating money to the project and if enough funds are raised by the deadline, then the project can move forward.
 If not, all of the funds are returned and no one gets charged anything.